The pressure to build Australia’s critical infrastructure is reaching crisis point.

 More work needed

-Megan Motto, the CEO of the professional services industry association, Consult Australia, says relatively small number of recommendations to reform procurement is, “by and large, the problem.
+Megan Motto, the CEO of the professional services industry association, Consult Australia, says a relatively small number of recommendations to reform procurement is, “by and large, the problem.
 Procurement is such a complex area, defining problems is easy, but coming up with robust quantifiable solutions is much more difficult,” Motto says.

 While welcoming the Commission’s report and recommendations, Motto believes many procurement problems remain unanswered.